Up Close & Personal [vol. I]: 5 Things I've Learned From Battling Social Anxiety

 Thank you for checking out the first installment of my Up Close & Personal blog post series.
 I created this series as a way to connect with my readers/followers on a more personal level.
 My activity on social media and the internet overall has skyrocketed since I’ve been working on this blog, which has made me realize how inauthentic the social media space can be.
 From influencers promoting products they may not even be using, to oversaturated marketing (how many people do we need to see in Fashion Nova?), to users utilizing social media to make their lives appear perfect.
 This isn’t to throw shade.
 There are tons of influencers I follow who are authentic, and I even understand those that aren’t.
 This is how they pay their bills (get your money sis), but this isn’t the route I want to take.
 I want to be my most authentic self.
 I want to recommend products I actually use, clothes I actually wear, etc. Being 100% authentic also means showing my wins and losses.
 I wouldn’t be my most authentic self if all I showed was my makeup looking flawless and the new clothes I bought.
 That’s not even 50% of who I am as a person.
 I don’t want to appear to be perfect, because I’m far from it.

-On that note, for this installment of Up Close & Personal, I’ll be sharing my experience living with social anxiety, and how I overcame it.
+On that note, for this installment of Up Close & Personal, I’ll be sharing my experience living with social anxiety, and how I manage it.
 I’m hoping it will be enlightening and/or helpful for folks who may be dealing with social anxiety as well (or something similar).

 *Disclaimer: Before we get any deeper into this post, I just want to make sure everyone knows that I am not a doctor, or in the medical field in any way, shape or form.
 Like Sway, I don’t have all the answers.